Go Inside the Barbie Bash Rob Kardashian Threw for Dream Kardashian's 5th Birthday - E! Online

 Khloe Kardashian shared snapshots of the extravagant decorations on her Instagram Stories, crediting Los Angeles-based party company Balloon and Paper for creating "a literal Barbie dream," and her brother for putting it all together.
 "The best daddy," Khloe wrote of Rob alongside a video of the set-up.

-Khloe's own daughter, True Thompson was of course in attendance—along with lots of Dream's other cousins, based on the noise in the background of one video—and could be seen playing around at an arts and crafts table.
+Khloe's own daughter, True Thompson was of course in attendance—along with lots of Dream's other cousins, based on the noise in the background of one video—and spotted playing around at an arts and crafts table.

 The party seemed to be the perfect ending to Dream's special day, which was marked by several of her loved ones posting heartfelt social media tributes.